OpenMined/syft.js/README.md

 _We have not currently made our initial release.
 Syft.js would soon be available npm._

-Meanwhile, you can install directly from Github.
+Meanwhile, you can install syft.js directly from Github.
-Note that syft.js needs Tensorflow.js library installed as peer dependency.
+Note that syft.js needs Tensorflow.js library as peer dependency.

 If you're using a package manage like NPM: